dbmi-bgm/granite/README.md

 ## WARNINGS

-!! starting from 0.1.12, novoCaller `--triofiles` expected order changed.
-Now PROBAND must be listed as first.
+*Starting from 0.1.12, novoCaller `--triofiles` expected order changed.
+Now PROBAND must be listed as first.*